bfetler/lending_club/README.md

 The data was randomly split into 75% training data and 25% test data.
 We used the training data to model loan behavior, and the test data as an analog for batches of incoming new loan applicants.
 Fit and prediction was done comparing several machine learning methods.
 The following was done for each method:
 + Initial fit and cross validation of training data.
 + Optimization of meta-parameters by [grid search with cross validation](http://scikit-learn.org/stable/modules/grid_search.html#grid-search) if desired.
-+ Cross validation tells us whether or not further parameter optimization is needed.
++ Cross validation with statistics tells us whether or not further parameter optimization is needed.
 + Variable optimization on training data as follows:
   + start with two variables *FICO.Score, Amount.Requested*
   + successively add random columns